Pests

 Symptoms

-• fine webbing collecting under leaves or between stems near the buds
+• fine webbing collecting under leaves or between stems near the bud clusters

-• pale or yellow stippling scattered across the upper leaf surface
+• pale or yellow stippling scattered densely across the upper leaf surface

-• foliage that feels faintly rough rather than smooth
+• foliage that feels faintly rough or gritty rather than smooth when touched

 Causes

-Dry indoor air combined with bright, warm placement
+Dry indoor air combined with a bright, warm placement

-Miniature roses are outdoor-bred plants forced to live in the brightest windowsill a house has to offer, and that spot is almost always the driest one in the home too — central heating and direct sun both pull humidity down right where the plant has to sit.
-Mites thrive precisely in that low-humidity, high-warmth combination, and the plant has no choice but to occupy it.
+Miniature roses are outdoor-bred plants forced to live in the brightest windowsill a house has to offer, and that spot is almost always the driest one in the home too, since central heating and direct sun both pull humidity down right where the plant has to sit.
+Mites thrive precisely in that low-humidity, high-warmth combination, and the plant has no real choice but to occupy it.

-Introduction from an outdoor-sourced plant or nearby infested plant
+Introduction from an outdoor-sourced plant or a nearby infested plant

-Roses that have spent time outdoors, or that were purchased from a nursery with outdoor growing areas, commonly arrive with an existing light mite presence that becomes a visible infestation once indoors.
+Roses that have spent time outdoors, or that were purchased from a nursery with outdoor growing areas, commonly arrive with an existing light mite presence that becomes a visible infestation once brought indoors, since the warmer, more stable indoor environment lets the population build faster than fluctuating outdoor conditions would.

 Reduced vigor from insufficient indoor light

-Miniature roses are bred for full outdoor sun, and a plant struggling under typical indoor light levels puts out thinner, less resilient foliage that shows mite damage faster and more severely than a plant grown in genuinely bright conditions.
+Miniature roses are bred for full outdoor sun, and a plant struggling under typical indoor light levels puts out thinner, less resilient foliage that shows mite feeding damage faster and more severely than a plant grown in genuinely bright conditions with a stronger natural defense response.

 How to Fix It